Uptown Girls: Cast

 Additionally, Brian Friedman, Lucy Saroyan, Nas, Carmen Electra, Mark McGrath, Dave Navarro, and Duncan Sheik also appear as celebrity guests during a funeral scene.

 Release

 Box office

 The film opened at number five behind Freaky Friday, Open Range, S.W.A.T. and Freddy vs. Jason, grossing US$11,277,367 in its opening weekend across 2,495 screens.
 It remained in theatrical release for nineteen weeks, grossing a total of $37,182,494 in the United States, with an additional $7,434,848 internationally, for a total worldwide gross of $44,617,342.

+Soundtrack

+Uptown Girls (Music from and Inspired by the Motion Picture) was released by Nettwerk Music Group on August 5, 2003.
+It includes songs by Jesse Spencer, Leigh Nash of Sixpence None the Richer, Chantal Kreviazuk, and Toby Lightman, amongst others.